Neutral / cushion / high arch

 Nike Free RN Distance Shield size and fit

 Traditionally, the Free series delivers a snug fit that wraps the foot.
-It is exactly the same kind of fit offered by the RN Distance Shield.
+It is exactly the same kind of fit offered by the Shield version of the Nike RN Distance.
 There is a sock-like fit that envelops the foot in security and comfort.
 The heel and midfoot are adequately secured without being restrictive while the forefoot has just sufficient room for the toes not to be cramped and to allow mid-run swelling.
 It is fairly runs true to size.

 The BRS 1000 carbon rubber assures a long-lasting performance from the Free RN Distance Shield.
 However, the main showcase of the outsole is the innovative and revolutionary hexagonal flex grooves that deliver maximum flexibility and a more natural ride.
 These grooves allow the foot to move as nature intended it, despite some decent amount of cushioning in the midsole.